Criminal Offense Overview

 - Protective Orders – Usually in domestic or family violence cases protective orders or restraining orders are issued.
 Protective orders are meant to prevent future violent acts and protect the alleged victim from having contact with the alleged offender.
 If you need assistance obtaining a protective order, our attorneys can help you.

 - Pre-Charge Investigation – Before having the right to a trial or before being formally charged, there has to be an investigation.
 It is important to seek legal counsel immediately.
 Having an attorney at the earliest stages is important because an experienced criminal defense lawyer can play a significant role in defusing the suspicions made against you.

 - Restraining Orders – There are various types of restraining orders.
 A violation of a restraining order can include having to serve time in jail or prison and being subjected to a fine.
 You should seek legal counsel if you have violated a restraining order.
 The violation can lead to criminal proceedings.

 - Post-Conviction Writs – If you, a loved one, or an associate had been illegally confined then consult with an attorney to know your options.
-At The Gonzalez Law Group, PLLC, we treat every case with vigilance and provide our clients with quality service.
-It is imperative that you retain an experienced attorney because you will be burdened with proving that your constitutional rights were violated.
+At The Gonzalez Law Group, we treat every case with vigilance and provide our clients with quality service.
+You must retain an experienced attorney because you will be burdened with proving that your constitutional rights were violated.

-- Expungement – At The Gonzalez Law Group, PLLC, our attorneys believe that people deserve second chances.
-However, not every offense is eligible to be sealed or expunge.
-At The Gonzalez Law Group, PLLC, we can help you through the process, so that you can have more opportunities.
+- Expungement – At The Gonzalez Law Group, our attorneys believe that people deserve second chances.
+However, not every offense is eligible to be sealed or expunged.
+At The Gonzalez Law Group, we can help you through the process, so that you can have more opportunities.

 Criminal Defense Attorneys in Houston, TX